gerrysantos/chatbox-gpt/README.md

 # My Project Name

-A brief description of your project.
+A brief description of my project.
-Example: "This is a K-12 chatbot web application with a Node.js backend and React.js frontend."
+"This is a K-12 chatbot web application with a Node.js backend and React.js frontend."

 ---